 A must stop in Bishop is Erick Schat’s Bakery.
 The best bread ever comes from Erick Schat’s Bakery.
 It’s Dutch style with no preservatives.

 All loaves are handmade and baked in stone ovens as they have been since 1907.
 How fresh is fresh?
-Even the yeast is handmade.
+Even the yeast is homemade.
 The current output of this amazing bakery is some 25,000 loaves per day.

 Mahogany Smoked Meats Bishop

-Get a sample then pick up some jerky for your hike, your car ride home or someone back home that would be worthy of something this special.
+Get a sample, then pick up some jerky for your hike, your car ride home, or someone back home that would be worthy of something this special.

 If you intend to spend some time in the eastern Sierra Nevada mountains, be sure to carve out some time to take in all that Bishop has to offer.
-It’s easy to find and the pace is easy to enjoy.
+It’s easy to find, and the pace is easy to enjoy.